Christopher J. McFadden

 Christopher J. McFadden (born August 9, 1957) is an American lawyer and Judge on the Georgia Court of Appeals.

 Biography

-McFadden was born August 9, 1957 in Akron, Ohio.
+McFadden was born August 9, 1957, in Akron, Ohio.
 He received his Bachelor of Arts from Oglethorpe University in 1980 and his Juris Doctor from the University of Georgia School of Law in 1985.
-He practiced as a sole practitioner in Decatur from 1988 until his election to Georgia the Court of Appeals in November 2010.
+He practiced as a sole practitioner in Decatur from 1988 until his election to the Georgia Court of Appeals in November 2010.
 He is currently serving his second five-year term.

 McFadden is married to Dr. Linda Hyde, Professor of Biology at Gordon State College in Barnesville, Georgia.
 They have a son.